+Our method also focused on modeling a (simple) magnitude-limitation\footnote{This effect is also often referred to as a Malmquist bias.
+We refrain from using this term, as it has been used for a wider range of observational biases.} .
+The large number of instruments and distance-derivation methods on which the CF4 catalog is based makes a magnitude analysis very difficult.
+Not only are CF4 entries extracted from surveys with different magnitude limitations (among other method-dependent selection effects), but their magnitudes are observed in different bands.
+Furthermore, the simulation from which the halos are taken is dark-matter only, meaning that neither are halos populated by galaxies, nor are their luminosities simulated.
+We thus opted for an empirical approach detailed in \cref{app:magcut}.
+A more accurate procedure is left to further works.

-To grasp the complexity of the CF4 dataset, we separately construct three of its sub-catalogs: SDSS-PV, 6dFGRSv and ``other''.
-This enables modeling the anisotropic footprints of the scaling-relation surveys contributing to CF4, since the catalogue's anisotropy is dominated by the two wide angle sky surveys (SDSS-PV and 6dFGRSv).
-For each sub-box, CF4-mock haloes are extracted from the simulation according to the following recipe: \begin{enumerate} \item an angular mask is applied according to the ra-dec columns of \cref{tab:mocks}, with an extra cut of $10^{\circ}$ around the galactic plane so as to model to Zone of Avoidance.
-All haloes outside of this region are excluded; \item each halo is given an ``observed'' redshift and distance modulus by applying \cref{eq:zcos,eq:dcosint,eq:d_to_mu} to the radial peculiar velocity and distance of each halo; \item the simulated halo is added to the mock catalog in a probabilistic way so as to match the (redshift) selection function of CF4, namely so as to obtain to the same number of galaxies as a function of (SGL, SGB, $z$); \item an observational scatter is added on the distance moduli depending on which data set the given halo is assumed to be representing, following \cref{tab:mocks}. \end{enumerate} The mock CF4 cataloge is thus the sum of the mock SDSS-PV, 6dFGRSz and other.
+For each subbox, CF4-mock halos were extracted from the simulation according to the following recipe. \begin{enumerate} \item An angular mask was applied that mimicked the sky coverage of the surveys: the footprint of the SDSS-PV, the southern celestial hemisphere (dec<$0^\circ$) for 6dFGRSv, and the full sky for other.
+We also included an additional cut of $10^{\circ}$ around the Galactic plane so as to model the zone of avoidance.
+Halos were included or excluded based on whether they were inside or outside of the survey footprints and the zone of avoidance. \item Each halo was given an observed redshift and distance modulus by applying \cref{eq:zcos,eq:dcosint,eq:d_to_mu} to the radial peculiar velocity and distance of each halo. \item Galaxies were painted onto halos by computing an absolute magnitude from the halo mass.
+For each subcatalog, the empirical luminosity-mass relation was fit alongside an upper (apparent) magnitude cut so as to reconstruct the radial distribution of the observations.
+The exact procedure is detailed in \cref{app:magcut}. \item Halos were then randomly selected out of the magnitude-limited sample. \item An observational scatter depending on the subcatalog was added on the distance moduli following \cref{tab:mocks}. \end{enumerate} The mock CF4 catalog was constructed by merging the mock SDSS-PV, 6dFGRSz, and the \other data.

-In \Cref{fig:mock_spat_dist_type_1} we show the angular and redshift distributions of the mock observations as well as the CF4 catalog.
-The spatial distribution of the CF4 catalog is reproduced with great fidelity, demonstrating the ability of our mocking procedure to reproduce well the complexity of the CF4 compilation.
+In \cref{fig:mock_spat_dist_type_1} we show the angular and redshift distributions of the mock observations and the CF4 catalog.
+The spatial distribution of the CF4 catalog is reproduced with great fidelity, demonstrating the ability of our mock procedure to reproduce the complexity of the CF4 compilation well.